|

 There is a wonderful place called the Land of Beginning Again,

-And all of our poor selfish grief,
+And all our many sins,

 Could be dropped like a shabby old coat at the door